Barbara-Pitt/cabalchan/README.md

 7. Refactored main controller into into smaller controllers
 8. Modified hyperlink regex to allow parens
 9. Modified application properties to allow caching of statics
+10. Updated cookie/user uuid to last for 365 days max

 ## Updates (October 6, 2021)
 1. Ability to show/hide filter and flag options in new and reply post interfaces.